Migrant Health Working Group

 Mission trip & Teledermatology

-Subgroup leads: Dr Juan Ortiz Alvares
+Subgroup lead: Dr Juan Ortiz Alvares

 To enhance access to specialised skin and sexual healthcare through mission trips and innovative teledermatology services.